mries92/BetterCommandMenu/README.md

 # BetterCommandMenu
-Various quality of life improvements to the RoR2 command and scrapper menus.
+Various quality of life improvements to the command and scrapper menus
 ## Features
 - Shows item names and statistics on hover
 - Displays a counter to show how many of each item you have